greensponge/aurelia-dotnet-template/README.md

 ...
 ```

-If you want to add an icon that can be used later without explicit imports, simply append it to the end of `fontawesome.library.add(faCameraRetro, ...` defined above.
+If you want to add an icon that can be used later without explicit imports, simply append it to the end of `library.add(faCameraRetro, ...` defined above.
 You could then in other files just use the icon name directly like you might be used to:

 ```html
 <i class="fas fa-camera-retro"></i>